dasec/ForTrace/docs/source/architecture/framework_architecture.rst

 Framework Architecture
 *****************************

-This chapter will detail the key components and workflow of fortrace as well as relate the currently available features and functions.
+This chapter will detail the key components and workflow of ForTrace as well as relate the currently available features and functions.
 To get a more technical overview of key functions, you can view the corresponding chapter here: :ref:`dev`.

-fortrace aims to generate network traffic and further relevant digital evidence by simulating regular user generated traffic.
+ForTrace aims to synthesize forensically relevant data by simulating regular user interactions.
-To accomplish this, fortrace operates as a layered system, sending requests for functions from the host to the guest layer.
-The guest layer then calls the corresponding functions, simulating keystrokes and other human-to-computer interactions to create the desired network traffic.
+To accomplish this, ForTrace operates as a layered system, sending requests for functions from the host to the guest layer.
+The guest layer then calls the corresponding functions, simulating keystrokes and other human-to-computer interactions to create the desired data.
-This virtualized guest layer is realized as one or multiple virtual machine instances (clones of previously prepared templates, see :ref:`guestinstall`) using KVM (Kernel-based Virtual Machine). fortrace itself is programmed entirely in Python, as an OS-independent programming language was needed.
+This virtualized guest layer is realized as one or multiple virtual machine instances (clones of previously prepared templates, see :ref:`guestinstall`) using KVM (Kernel-based Virtual Machine).
+ForTrace itself is programmed entirely in Python, as an OS-independent programming language was needed.

 Architecture